 It’s a lovely pie to have for dinner in the Autumn & Winter time, especially served with a pint of ale too.

-And yes, just making the pastry lid, is indeed cheating.
+And yes, just making the pastry lid, is indeed a lazy shortcut.
 I know.

 The textures of the mushrooms and chestnuts creates a really meat-y texture and the flavours are so comforting and autumnal.